 The mountains had a low cloud cover.
 The climb up the Col d’ Azet was almost seven miles.
 We went through a couple old and small villages past farms.
 We passed some big dogs and no dog yet has shown us any attention.
 No barking.
 No growling.
 No chasing.

-At the summit the cover moved rapidly.
+At the summit, the cover moved rapidly.
 When I arrived it was covered and I could barely see the sign at the summit 25 meters away.
-In seconds then entire mountain had cleared.
+In seconds the entire mountain had cleared.
 And just as quickly, it disappeared again.

 The top of the Azet is a pastoral grazing area and being France, I’m not sure if that means a number of monks are walking around or — yes, judging from the number of cow patties — it is a free-roaming area for cattle.
 We had to stop and pass carefully by two huge cows on our descent off Azet.

 The descent, while obviously steep, was pretty cold.
-For each climb, it was strip down to as little as possible, sweat your ass off, even though the temperature was around 15°C (59° F), and then stop at the summit to put on as much gear as possible before the descent.
-Then freeze.
+For each climb, it was strip down to as little as possible, sweat your ass off, even though the temperature was around 15°C (59° F), and then stop at the summit to put on as much clothing as possible before the descent.
+And then freeze.

 Actually, the van had been at the top of Azet earlier but because of our bonus miles, we had missed it.
 But not now.